American Legion: Expansion in 1920s

-Americanism
+However, it must be noted that antisemitism was not a founding principle of Italian Fascism, and Jews also participated in the early Fascist movement.

+Promoting "Americanism"

 The Legion's efforts to promote Americanism during the 1920s included urging its members to report on publication materials perceived to be subversive, left-wing, or reflective of radical foreign political views, and established a National Americanism Commission to oversee its actions related to subversive activities.
 It commissioned the development of textbooks that promoted American patriotism, worked with members of the National Education Association to promote teaching history from an American perspective, and sought the removal of textbooks it saw as "un-American".
 In 1940 the Legion joined conservative publicists who were attacking high school American history textbooks by Harold Rugg.
 They complained the books were politically loaded against business and promoted socialism.

 The Legion supported legislation restricting immigration and seditious speech and used its influence in an effort to deny public forums to speakers whose views it opposed.

-In 1923, Legion Commander Alvin Owsley cited Italian Fascism as a model for defending the nation against the forces of the left.
-Owsley said:
+In a 1923 interview, National Legion Commander Alvin Owsley cited Italian Fascism for its success in defending that nation against Communism.
+Owsley told a reporter:

 If ever needed, the American Legion stands ready to protect our country's institutions and ideals as the Fascisti dealt with the destructionists who menaced Italy! ...
 The American Legion is fighting every element that threatens our democratic government—Soviets, anarchists, IWW, revolutionary socialists and every other red ...
 Do not forget that the Fascisti are to Italy what the American Legion is to the United States.

-The Legion invited Mussolini to speak at its convention as late as 1930, but he never came.
+The Legion invited Benito Mussolini to speak at its convention as late as 1930, but he declined.